 Association Football is by far the most popular sport in Brazil.
 The Brazil national football team is the only team to succeed in qualifying for every FIFA World Cup competition ever held.
 Other popular sports include volleyball, mixed martial arts, basketball, tennis, team handball, footvolley, and Formula One racing.
 Brazilian and Brazilian-American athletes who’ve at one time called Los Angeles home include footballers Benny Feilhaber, Carlos Metidieri, and Val Fernandes; ice hockey player Ryan Hollweg; and mixed martial artists Anderson Silva, Fabrício Werdum, Lyoto Machida, and Royce Gracie.

-Other prominent Brazilian-Angelenos include Flavia Colgan (political contributor on MSNBC and special correspondent for Extra), Bill Handel (founder of the Center for Surrogate Parenting and host of KFI AM 640‘s The Bill Handel Show), and Gisele Bündchen (former Victoria’s Secret Angel and inventor of the modeling’s “horse walk”).
+Other prominent Brazilian-Angelenos include Flavia Colgan (political contributor on MSNBC and special correspondent for Extra); Bill Handel (founder of the Center for Surrogate Parenting and host of KFI AM 640‘s The Bill Handel Show); and Gisele Bündchen and model Jasmine Brooks — past and current Victoria’s Secret Angels, respectively.

 The Brasil Brasil Cultural Center is located in Culver City.
 It’s a non-profit, the mission of which is “to strengthen the community through arts education” through capoeira, dance, fitness, music, and language classes.
 The PIBBLA – First Brazilian Baptist Church is located in Pico-Union.
 Beverly Hills is home to the Brazil-California Chamber of Commerce, founded in 1996.
 The offices of the Consulate General of Brazil in Los Angeles are located, like so many, on Wilshire Boulevard, also in Beverly Hills.
 Now in its second year, Hancock Park hosts Brazilian Day in L.A.